ahmed-ashif/A-Basic-Calculator/README.md

 # A-Basic-Calculator
 <br>
-It is a basic calculator where you can perform arithmatic operations like addition, subtraction, multiplication, and division.
+It is a basic calculator where user can perform arithmatic operations like addition, subtraction, multiplication, and division.
 <br>
 It follows the correct order of operation i.e. BODMAS.
 <br>